How to Make Centipede Grass Thicker and Fuller

 However, if the pH is higher than 6.0, add sulfur to lower it, and temperatures must be below 75oF during application.
 Phosphorus fertilizer should not be applied during the growing season unless a soil test detects its deficiency in the soil.

 As the growing season ends, add the last 0.5 pounds of nitrogen fertilizer per 1000 square feet before mid-August.
-You can add Potassium fertilizer to prepare centipede grass as its entering the dormancy period.
+You can add Potassium fertilizer to prepare centipede grass as it enters the dormancy period.

 Don’t add any nitrogen fertilizer in September and November because the grass is dormant.
 However, apply 1 pound of potassium per 1000 square feet before the first expected frost to improve the turf’s hardiness to cold and diseases.